JoeyCollado/mongoDbCourse/README.md

 #document = is a field of group value pairs to represent an object
 #collection = is a group of one or more documents
-//database = is a group of one or more collections
+#database = is a group of one or more collections